koderjoker/gsoc-internetarchive-2019/README.md

 We discussed the state of the music player at different points of time with Jim, and he created a document to list Music Player specs to meet before our player could move to production.
 Discussion for the music player occurred in multiple one-on-one calls, updates on the same were given in stand up calls and feedback was asked for in our user experience forum.

-The music player finally shipped to production on August 10 :celebrate:
+The music player finally shipped to production on August 10 🎉

 <a href="https://www-isa.archive.org/details/cd_backstreet-boys_backstreet-boys/">NOTE: You can see the music player at work at archive.org!</a>

+Issues

+Pull requests